omidfarhangnia/Type-Test-JS-Project/README.md

 ## Type Test Project
 ### Creator OMID FARHANGNIA ###
-- This is a project for using the javascript skills and working with Events , Timers , Functions and ...
+- This is a project for using the javascript skills and working with Events , Timers , local storage and ...
 - I Used Bootstrap for removing repeated css styles for my element.
 - This is not a responsive design
 ### discription ###
 - At the first you should choose the time of your test you have some choice(1 , 2 , 3 , 5) Min.
 - Then you can see an animation before starting test that this is a counting down element (you have 3 second for making yourself ready for starting the test).
+- You can see the your time that still remain if you dont want to see just click on the timer
 - Now you should do your best try to type so fast because you should increase your score.
 - Ok Times up wait for calculating the score.
 - Then you can see your score and your skill (weak to pro).